dk-books/rollup-utilities/README.md

 ## Getting started

-To use the cli you need to generate a new GitHub [token](https://github.com/settings/tokens) with the `repo` and `read:packages` scopes.
+To use this package you need to generate a new GitHub [token](https://github.com/settings/tokens) with the `repo` and `read:packages` scopes.

 **Make sure you save the token somewhere safe.
 After being generated you won't be able to see it again.**